jeremiah-joh/dslibc/doc/vec.md

 Vector
 ======

-A growable array.
-It implements stack.
+A growable array that implements a stack.

 INIT_VEC_TYPE(name, type)
 -------------------------